qbancoffee/imac_g3_ivad_board_init/README.md

 However....

-# --->DO THIS AT YOUR OWN RISK<--- as thing may break as you dissasemble your iMac and you can get shocked.
+# --->DO THIS AT YOUR OWN RISK<--- as things may break as you dissasemble your iMac and you can get shocked.

 Although low risk, things can always go wrong, so be careful.